-Prerequisite Required: Placement into level three, four, or five.
-When Typically Offered: Fall, Winter, Spring ESLAF 010 Integrated Skills In English 1-International Credits: 10 Students will improve reading, writing and grammar in life skills contexts such as providing personal information, describing daily events, free-time activities and hobbies.
+When Typically Offered: Summer, Fall, Winter, Spring ESLAB 015 Listening and Speaking In English 1 Credits: 5 Students improve listening and speaking to communicate in contexts such as personal information, schedules, jobs, and work-related abilities.
 Mandatory P/NC grading.
-Prerequisite Required: Appropriate placement on the Shoreline ESL placement test.
-When Typically Offered: Summer, Fall, Winter, Spring ESLAF 015 Listening and Speaking In English 1-International Credits: 5 Students improve listening and speaking to communicate in contexts such as personal information, schedules, free-time activities and hobbies.
+Prerequisite Required: Appropriate placement on the CASAS and/ or Shoreline ESL placement test.
+When Typically Offered: Summer, Fall, Winter, Spring ESLAB 020 Integrated Skills In English 2 Credits: 10 Students will improve their reading, writing and grammar for home, school, work and community with an emphasis on well-formed sentences.
 Mandatory P/NC grading.
-Prerequisite Required: Appropriate placement on the Shoreline ESL placement test.
-When Typically Offered: Summer, Fall, Winter, Spring ESLAF 020 Integrated Skills In English 2-International Credits: 10 Students will improve their reading, writing and grammar for home, school and community with an emphasis on well-formed sentences.
+Prerequisite Required: Successful completion of the previous level or appropriate placement on the CASAS and/or Shoreline ESL placement test.
+When Typically Offered: Summer, Fall, Winter, Spring ESLAB 025 Listening and Speaking In English 2 Credits: 5 Students practice listening and speaking in the contexts of school, work, health, shopping, and places in the community.
 Mandatory P/NC grading.
-Prerequisite Required: Successful completion of the previous level or appropriate placement on the Shoreline ESL placement test When Typically Offered: Summer, Fall, Winter, Spring ESLAF 025 Listening and Speaking In English 2-International Credits: 5 Students practice listening and speaking in the contexts of school, health, shopping, and places in the community.
+Prerequisite Required: Successful completion of the previous level or appropriate placement on the CASAS and/or Shoreline ESL placement test.
+When Typically Offered: Summer, Fall, Winter, Spring ESLAB 030 Integrated Skills In English 3 Credits: 10 Students further develop their reading, writing, and grammar skills with an emphasis on writing basic paragraphs.
 Mandatory P/NC grading.
-Prerequisite Required: Successful completion of the previous level or appropriate placement on the Shoreline ESL placement test.
-When Typically Offered: Summer, Fall, Winter, Spring ESLAF 050 Foundations In ESL A-Integrated Skills (10) Credits: 10 Students write simple paragraphs on personal topics by combining basic vocabulary and grammar structures.
-Students read a variety of texts on personal subjects.
+Prerequisite Required: Successful completion of the previous level or appropriate placement on the CASAS and/or Shoreline ESL placement test.
+When Typically Offered: Summer, Fall, Winter, Spring ESLAB 035 Listening and Speaking In English 3 Credits: 5 Students practice more complex listening and speaking tasks in job, school and daily-life situations.
+Students acquire basic conversational skills.
 Mandatory P/NC grading.
-Prerequisite Required: Appropriate placement on the Shoreline ESL placement test.
-When Typically Offered: Summer, Fall, Winter, Spring ESLAF 051 Foundations In ESL A-Speaking/Listening Credits: 5 Students practice speaking and listening skills within school, daily life and social situations.
-Students practice conversing and speaking clearly.
+Prerequisite Required: Successful completion of the previous level or appropriate placement on the CASAS and/or Shoreline ESL placement test.
+When Typically Offered: Summer, Fall, Winter, Spring ESLAB 037 ESLAB Level 3 I-DEA Credits: 5 A 5 credit hybrid course providing additional technology, reading, writing, speaking, and listening instruction for students enrolled in ESLAB 030/ESLAB 035.
+Students develop language and technology skills under supervision of an ESL I-DEA Instructor.
 Mandatory P/NC grading.
-Prerequisite Required: Appropriate placement on the Shoreline ESL placement test.

-When Typically Offered: Summer, Fall, Winter, Spring ESLAF 058 Focus On Math Credits: 4 Focus on Math introduces international ESL students to basic math terminology within the context of life skills.
-Students learn (or review) basic math skills (arithmetic).
-Students improve their English skills as they work through basic number and word problems.
-Mandatory P/NC grading.
-Prerequisite Required: Placement into ESLAB 010, ESLAB 020 or ESLAF 050.
+Prerequisite Required: Completion of ESLAB 020/ESLAB 025 or placement into ESLAB 030/ESLAB 035.